IrfanAvia/DataAnalystProject/Marketing Campaign Analysis/README.md

 - Generated `probability_yes` predictions
 - Filtered customers with probability > 0.5 for targeting

+  ## 📈 Insights & Business Value
+- Prioritize Manager job for being marketing campaign target
+- Target directed to individuals aged 60 and above may have higher success rate
+- Leverage March
+- For younger age groups (30-39), consider tailoring the message to address financial stability or long-term benefits.
+For older age groups, focus on benefits relevant to their life stage.
+- Develop campaign message of different job roles, especially for "Manager" and "Worker"
+- Investigate Duration and Account Balance to find why longer call correlate with positive response.
+This may indicate effective communcation and detailed explanation will lead to positive response.
+And consider campaign should be tailored based on account balance.

 ## 🚀 How to Use
 1. Clone repository or open in Google Colab
 2. Run notebook sequentially: